ArchiveBox/ArchiveBox/README.md

  - Shaarli, Delicious, Instapaper, Reddit Saved Posts, Wallabag, Unmark.it, and more!
  - Contiuous archiving of browsing history (every site, not just bookmarked) (coming soon!...)

-Outputs browsable static html archives of each site, a PDF, a screenshot, and a link to a copy on archive.org, all indexed with nice html & json files.
+Outputs browsable static html archives of each site made using wget, a PDF, a screenshot, a DOM dump from headless chrome, and a link to a copy on archive.org, all indexed with nice html & json files.

 [DEMO: archive.sweeting.me](https://archive.sweeting.me)